- Author Guidelines

 Tables and Figures

 Each table and figure (graphic) should appear on a separate page and should be placed at the end of the text.
 Each should bear an Arabic number and a complete title indicating the exact contents of the table or figure.
-Tables and figures should define each variable.
+Variables used in tables and figures can either be defined in every table / figure, or defined in an appendix.
 The titles and definitions should be sufficiently detailed to enable the reader to interpret the tables and figures without reference to the text.

 In the text, works are cited as follows: author's last name and date, without comma, in parentheses: for example, (Sunder 1980); with two authors: (Sunder and Yamaji 1991); with more than two: (Sunder et al. 2008); with more than one source cited together (Sunder 1981; Yamaji 1986); with two or more works by one author: (Sunder 1989, 1995).
 Authors should make an effort to include the relevant page numbers in the cited works.
 For multiple citations in the same year, use a, b, c immediately following the year of publication.